 Instructions for Authors

 - Read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;

-4) ensure that all authors have approved the content of the submitted manuscript.
+- Ensure that all authors have approved the content of the submitted manuscript.

 Types of Publications

 - Reviews: These provide concise and precise updates on the latest progress made in a given area of research.
 Systematic reviews should follow the PRISMA guidelines.

 Accepted File Formats